 Do you have a favorite bank, offering a compelling CD product, you’d like to see added to this list?
 Let me know by leaving a comment below.

 If time deposits aren’t right for you and you’d like the ability to withdraw your money as needed, consider a high yield savings account from one of the best online banks.
 If you do like the idea of saving with CDs, consider creating a CD ladder to make the most of the highest CD rates.

-Updated December 4, 2013 and originally published August 20, 2011.
+Updated July 27, 2016 and originally published August 20, 2011.
 If you enjoyed this article, subscribe to the RSS feed or receive daily emails.
-Follow @flexo on Twitter and visit our Facebook page for more updates.
+Follow @ConsumerismComm on Twitter and visit our Facebook page for more updates.